 Tip: Visit during one of Dollywood’s five festivals a year.

-Although there are tons of things to see at Alcatraz East, Millennials will enjoy the exhibit dedicated to Pop Culture.
+Although there are tons of things to see at Alcatraz East, millennials will enjoy the exhibit dedicated to Pop Culture.
 Learn about notorious happenings during your lifetime, including the Casey Anthony trial, Manti Te’o being catfished, Natalee Holloway disappearance, 9/11, and counterfeit crimes (like knock-off Uggs and designer purses).
-The Alcatraz East museum will definitely capture your attention.

 The Odyssey is a 5,000 square-foot mirror maze inside of MagiQuest.
 You are given a pair of gloves upon entry so you can actually feel your way around the maze.
 The coolest part of The Odyssey is that the rooms have music and colored lights.
 See how long it takes you to find your way through the maze!